bradley219/Thread-Pool-Timer/README.md

 Features
 --------
+* Simple to incorporate into existing projects.
+All of the framework needed to maintain the thread pool is bootstrapped after the first timer is registered.
 * Requires only one private thread to manage timing events.
+* Timer events can be attached directly to a C++11 lambda function, executing in the scope of the declaration.
+* Trigger callbacks are not called from the main pool's thread.
+Long-running callbacks do not impede the scheduling of other timers.
 * Timers can be dynamically registered and de-registered with the thread pool at runtime.
 * Timing intervals can be specified with nanosecond granularity.
 * In practice, trigger events are usually accurate to within 10 microseconds under even the heaviest of loads (high registered timer volume with heavy re-scheduling load).
-* Timer events can be attached directly to a C++11 lambda function, executing in the scope of the declaration.
-* Simple to incorporate into existing projects.
-All of the framework needed to maintain the thread pool is bootstrapped after the first timer is registered.

 Requirements
 ------------